-Ralph Victory: We have to distinguish between the international dimension of government but also individuals.
+Ralph Victory: We have to distinguish between the international dimension of government, but also individuals.
 Mitchell was acting on his own authority.
-He had an independent capacity with his colleagues; he was not giving the US perspective on behalf of the US government.
+He had an independent capacity with his colleagues, he was not giving the US perspective on behalf of the US government.
 Rather he was a facilitator, bringing people together.
-After the Good Friday Agreement, at the end of 1999 there were still issues outstanding such as decommissioning.
-He took the initiative of inviting people to talks on these issues and inviting parties to dinner.
+After the Good Friday Agreement, at the end of 1999 there were still issues outstanding like decommissioning.
+He took initiative of inviting people to talks on these issues.
+He invited parties to dinner.
 He wanted people to get to know each other as people.
 There was no talk about decommissioning.
-The role of an international party does not always need to be dramatic or grabbing all headlines.
-Sometimes it can be very quiet and behind the scenes, just to create the space.
-It took the British a bit longer to come to that conclusion and have an international dimension.
+The role of an international party does not always need to be dramatic, or grabbing all headlines.
+Sometimes it can be very quiet, behind the scenes, just to create the space.
+It took the British a bit longer to come to that conclusion to have an international dimension.
 It helped the overall agenda.
 Finally, it was important to have someone from the US.
-We also looked to Finland and Canada; we did not just choose or limit ourselves to obvious countries for international support.
+Also Finland and Canada, we didn't just choose or limit ourselves to obvious countries for international support.
 We had to find someone to be a credible interlocutor, from wherever.

 Kevin Kelly: This is an interesting discussion.
-You [Participant] said very clearly that no involvement is wanted.
+You [Participant 7] said very clearly that no involvement is wanted.
 Realities change though.
 There is the element of timing.
-Soon there will be a new government in Turkey.
-Maybe their mind-sets will shift over time, we experienced that too.
-The role of internationals was not always agreed, but it changed over time.
-The role of internationals was always around reinforcing the role of main actors, never to take leadership and interfere with the prerogatives or with the main attitudes.
-It is up to Turkey to decide on the scale of involvement.
-It does not need to be high level; it can be small, localised technical support.
+Soon there is a new government in Turkey.
+Maybe their mindsets shift over time, we experienced that too.
+The role of internationals wasn't always agreed, but it changed over time.
+The role of internationals was always around reinforcing the role of main actors, never to take leadership and interfere with the prerogatives, with the main attitudes.
+It is up to Turkey to decide on the scale of involvement, it doesn't need to be high level, it can be small localised technical support.

-Participant: It is very important to learn about the Irish experience.
+Participant 2: It is very important to learn about Irish experience.
 We had a historic hero, Nasreddin Hoca, and there is a joke about him.
 He was walking on a roof, slipped and fell down.
-Everybody gave recommendations, why did you go up on the roof and so on, and he said: 'Stop talking!
+Everybody gave recommendations, why did you go up on the roof etc., and he said: 'Stop talking!
 Find me a man who has just fallen from the roof and I talk with him.'
-Your experience is more important to us than any other countries'.
+Like Ireland.
+Your experience is more important to us than any other country's.
 Thank you!